From careers related to Korean to preparing for the TOPIK test, I want to help you get the most out of your Korean language learning journey.

 If you use an adjective with a noun, make sure the adjective comes before the noun.

 There are also no definite or indefinite articles in Korean.
 So, the context can determine the definiteness of a word.
 This is because we append prepositions to the end of the term they connect.
-So, they become postpositions in Korean.
+Thus, they function as postpositions in Korean.

-Understanding the particle system is one of the most challenging elements of learning the Korean language.
+Understanding the particle system is one of the most challenging elements of learning Korean.
 For native English speakers, this is an entirely unfamiliar idea.

-That’s one reason many wonders, “Is Korean hard to learn?”
+That’s a wonder.
+“Is Korean hard to learn?”
 But don’t worry.
 Regular practice and persistence can help you achieve higher fluency.

-There are around 20 particles in everyday usage in the Korean language, and you can find them after nouns.
-For instance, particles for the subject, object, topic, linking, plural, and possessive to name a few.
+There are around 20 particles in everyday usage in the Korean language, and you can find them after nouns—for instance, particles for the subject, object, topic, linking, plural, and possessive.

 These syllables show how a word will function in a sentence.
 Depending on your topic or emphasis, you’ll need to add different particles to the end of the terms to show that.